Xilinx/Vitis-AI/examples/Whole-App-Acceleration/apps/resnet50/README.md

     wget <Download Link> -O <model-files.tar.gz>
     tar -xzvf <model-files.tar.gz>
     ```
+  Please note that the extracted folder and the model name may vary.
+Use appropriate name or path to the model file while running the application.

 * Download the image dataset
   * Download images at http://image-net.org/download-images and copy images to ` ${VAI_HOME}/examples/Whole-App-Acceleration/apps/resnet50/img` directory.